Steering Committee Members

 RICK PARADIS is the director of the University of Vermont’s Natural Areas Center and is a member of the faculty of the University’s environmental program.
 Rick oversees administration and management of the University’s Natural Areas System and has provided outreach services and professional development for those interested in the protection and management of natural areas and other conservation lands.
 His research focuses on the landscape histories and land conservation legacies of distinct mountain and arid ecosystems where he attempts to elucidate the relationship between ecology and culture and how this relationship has influenced both historical and contemporary conservation, stewardship, and restoration beliefs and practices.
 For the past several summers, he has traveled around the Northeast, visiting assorted academic institutions to document their efforts in conserving institutional lands and developing partnerships with land conservation organizations.
 Both of Rick’s faculty and administrative roles are intimately tied to land conservation.

-MARIANNE JORGENSEN currently serves as the coordinator for Academics for Land Protection in New England (ALPINE), a network that seeks to explore and expand the role that New England academic institutions play in conserving the natural heritage of the region.
-ALPINE helps academics connect, collaborate, and conserve through knowledge exchange and targeted activities that catalyze the pace and scale of conservation.
-Prior to her work with ALPINE, Marianne worked for 16 years in the field of international education; from sending undergraduate students from US colleges and universities on study abroad programs to working with the University of the Arctic, a consortium of 120 international colleges and universities across 8 countries to promote study in the Arctic.
+MARIANNE JORGENSEN currently serves as the coordinator for Academics for Land Protection in New England (ALPINE), a network of New England academic institutions interested in promoting and expanding the role that they play in conserving the natural heritage of the region.
+Prior to her work with ALPINE, Marianne worked for 16 years in the field of international education sending undergraduate students from US colleges and universities on study abroad programs with SIT Study Abroad and working with the University of the Arctic, a consortium of 120 international colleges and universities across 8 countries to promote study in the Arctic.
 Marianne has an MBA from Boston University and a BA in botany from Connecticut College.